menacit/logging_course/05-time_and_clocks.md

 Extension to NTP, like HTTPS for HTTP.

-Limited software support and more resource intensive than plain NTP.
+Limited software support and a bit more resource intensive than plain NTP.

 ![bg right:30%](images/05-pad_locks.jpg)